 Election to reduce basis under section 362(e)(2)(C).
-The transferor and transferee in certain section 351 transactions can make a joint election under section 362(e)(2)(C) to limit the transferor's basis in the stock received instead of the transferee's basis in the transferred property.
-The transferor and transferee can make the election by attaching the statement as provided in Notice 2005-70, 2005-41 I.R.B.
-694, to their tax returns filed by the due date (including extensions) for the tax year in which the transaction occurred.
+The transferor may make an election under section 362(e)(2)(C) to limit the transferor's basis in the stock received instead of the transferor's basis in the transferred property.
+The transferor can make the election by including the certification as provided in Notice 2005-70, 2005-2, C.B.
+694 on or with its tax return filed by the due date (including extensions) for the tax year in which the transaction occurred.
 If the transferor is a controlled foreign corporation, its controlling U.S. shareholder(s) can make the election.
 The common parent of a consolidated group can make the election for the group.